drinkcoffee/drinkcoffee.github.io/experience.md

 # Immutable (March 2023 to Present): Head of Blockchain Research

 [Immutable](https://immutable.com) is creating a world leading web3 gaming platform based on the Immutable zkEVM.
-As Head of Blockchain Research I have worked across five main areas:
+As Head of Blockchain Research I have worked across six main areas:

 **Blockchain Strategy**: Working at the leading edge of blockchain development has meant that there have been many challenges and changes.
 I have guided the engineering team through these evolving complexities, providing strategic guidance on blockchain client selection, consensus protocols, zero knowledge proof systems, staking systems, and DeFi protocols.